Burchardi flood: Direct consequences

-In this night the dikes broke at several hundred locations along the North Sea coastline of Schleswig-Holstein.
+In this night the dikes broke at several hundred locations along the North Sea coastline of Schleswig-Holstein and southwestern Jutland.
 Estimations of fatalities range from 8,000 to 15,000.
 8,000 local victims are counted by contemporary sources and from comparisons of parish registers.
-The actual number is likely to be much higher, though, because according to Anton Heimreich's Nordfriesische Chronik "many alien threshers and working people had been in the land whose number could just not be accounted for with certainty."
+The actual number might be much higher, though, because according to Anton Heimreich's Nordfriesische Chronik "many alien threshers and working people had been in the land whose number could just not be accounted for with certainty."

 On Strand alone at least 6,123 people (or 2/3 of the entire population of the island) and 50,000 livestock lost their lives due to 44 dike breaches.
 The water destroyed 1,300 houses and 30 mills.
 All 21 churches on Strand were heavily damaged, 17 of which were completely destroyed.
 Almost the entire new harvest was lost.
 And the island of Strand was torn apart, forming the smaller islands Nordstrand and Pellworm and the halligen Südfall and Nordstrandischmoor.
 The Nübbel and Nieland halligen were submerged in the sea.

 On the Eiderstedt peninsula, 2,107 people and 12,802 livestock drowned and 664 houses were destroyed by the flood according to Heimreich's chronicle.
 Heimreich counts 383 dead in Dithmarschen.
 168 people died, 1,360 livestock were lost, and 102 houses "drifted away" died in Busen parish (today's Büsum) and the areas along the mouth of the river Eider.
 Numerous people were killed in the coastal marshlands and victims were recorded even in settlements in the back-country like Bargum, Breklum, Almdorf or Bohmstedt.
 Even in Hamburg dikes broke in the Hammerbrook and Wilhelmsburg quarters.
 In Lower-Saxony, the dike of Hove broke at a length of 900 m.